vishalniit/SitecoreItemWebAPI-CoreSync1.0/README.md

 This project is a console application which provide possible implementations of the service using the .net wrapper stated above.

+How to use this tool ?
+Please find videos listed on my blog or sitecore market place

 The Postfix in the title hint at new tool for which as of now I can't publish the code but tool itself will be available at Sitecore Marketplace.
 To read more about this tool and extended webservice please follow my blog http://insitecore.blogspot.com
 Please also point out issues and suggestion in order to optmize this thread.